 Whether or not this is necessary depends on a few factors, including your environment and risk factors.
-If you plan on being out on the water, or hiking at elevation and over snow (where UV radiation is reflected back at you), then UPF rated clothing makes sense.
-Those with fair skin or who burn easily would also do well to wear UPF clothing, and it's a good choice for anyone else who wants to limit their exposure to damaging rays.
+If you plan to hike at elevation, by the water, or over snow (where UV radiation reflects at you), then UPF rated clothing makes sense.
+Those with fair skin or who burn easily should also wear it.
+It's a good choice for anyone else who wants to limit their exposure to damaging rays.

 Destination & Primary Use

-Hot and/or Dry Conditions
+Hot or Dry Conditions

-Desert Hiking, Low Elevation Summer Hiking (below 6,000 feet in most regions)
+- Desert Hiking, Low Elevation Summer Hiking

-High Elevation (above 9,000 feet in most regions), Spring and Fall
+- High Elevation (above 6,000 feet in most regions), Spring and Fall